-Freezing cherry tomatoes is the easiest way to preserve cherry tomatoes.
-Once defrosted, these tomatoes are best used in cooked, and not that great to use simply defrosted and raw in salads and other uncooked dishes.
+Freezing is the easiest way to preserve cherry tomatoes.
+Once defrosted, these tomatoes are best used in cooked dishes — in the freezer, their texture will change, so they’re not that great to use simply defrosted and raw in salads and other uncooked dishes.

-- Pick through your cherry tomatoes and freeze only the ones that are firm and unblemished.
+- Pick the best ones: Pick through your cherry tomatoes and freeze only the ones that are firm and unblemished.

 - Wash and dry the tomatoes.

 - Freeze: Place the tomatoes in a single layer on a rimmed baking sheet so that they are not touching, and place in the freezer.
 Freeze for at least 2 hours until frozen.